dbhys/dbhys-openresty-skywalking/README.md

 ![CI](https://github.com/apache/skywalking-nginx-lua/workflows/CI/badge.svg?branch=master)

+This module is fork from Apache SkyWalking, and this version is checkout from commit "507eea2c0d8adc8a6da3593dea7f18bc67ef14dd".
+We use skywalking 7.0, and we want use this commit, then we'll create new version which contains source rock.

 [**SkyWalking**](https://github.com/apache/skywalking) Nginx Agent provides the native tracing capability for Nginx powered by Nginx LUA module.

 This agent follows the SkyWalking tracing and header protocol.
 It reports tracing data to SkyWalking APM through HTTP protocol.